Skip to content

 Missing integrations

-Metro and kotlin-inject-anvil are conceptionally very similar.
-A migration is mostly mechanical.
+Metro and kotlin-inject-anvil are conceptually very similar.
+Since Metro is the recommended default, migrating existing kotlin-inject-anvil code is usually mostly mechanical.
 Errors will be reported at compile time and not runtime.

 Steps could like this.
-PR/129 highlights this migration for the :sample application.
+PR/173 highlights this migration for the :sample application.

 • It’s strongly recommended to use the latest Kotlin and Metro version.
 Metro is a compiler plugin and tied to the compiler to a certain degree.